-- PSU Branford Millar Library [http://library.pdx.edu]: The library has a wide variety of online and in-person resources for students.
-Good research starting points are the Urban Studies Research Guide and the Urban & Regional Planning Research Guide.
+PSU Branford Millar Library: The library has a wide variety of online and in-person resources for students.
+Good research starting points are the Urban Studies Research Guide and the

+- Urban & Regional Planning Research Guide.
 Also, CUPA has a dedicated library faculty member, Emily Ford (forder@pdx.edu), who is available as a resource for PhD students, especially in accessing research databases and other digital media to support academic projects. - The CUPA Dirce Morani Toulan Library is located on the 7th floor of Urban Center.
 Some course materials are available on reserve and for checkout there.
-It's also a nice, quiet place to study! - Writing Center Students have access to free, in-depth, one-on-one writing advice through the Writing Center, which is operated by the English Department.
+It's also a nice, quiet place to study!
+Currently this space is under renovation but we expect this to be completed by the end of fall term 2022.
+A notification will be sent to the CUPA Community when the space formally reopens. - Writing Center Students have access to free, in-depth, one-on-one writing advice through the Writing Center, which is operated by the English Department.
 Special assistance is available to non-native speakers of English.